skpha13/cvx-rayopt/README.md

 python ./stringart/main.py solve ls --image-path ./imgs/lena.png --rasterization xiaolin-wu

 # runs the matching pursuit solver with the orthogonal method (OMP) on the provided image, selecting 1000 lines.
-python ./stringart/main.py solve mp --image-path ./imgs/lena.png --number-of-lines 1000 --method orthogonal
+python ./stringart/main.py solve mp --image-path ./imgs/lena.png --number-of-lines 1000 --method orthogonal --block-size 4

 # runs the matching pursuit solver with the greedy method on the provided image, using the dot-product heuristic, selecting 1000 lines.
-python ./stringart/main.py solve mp --image-path ./imgs/lena.png --number-of-lines 1000 --method greedy
+python ./stringart/main.py solve mp --image-path ./imgs/lena.png --number-of-lines 1000 --method greedy --selector dot-product --block-size 4

 # runs the least squares solver with the sparse matrix representation, a crop mode using the first half of the image and a number of pegs of 50
 python ./stringart/main.py solve ls  --image-path ./imgs/lena.png --crop-mode first-half --number-of-pegs 50